 Register for free to receive our newsletters, add comments to blogs/articles and to save content.

 See what events are on near you and browse your bookmarked pages.

 Woolly aphid is common on edible and ornamental apple trees, pyracantha and Cotoneaster horizontalis.
-The insects are hidden under white fluff that can be mistaken for a mould.
+The insects produce a white waxy 'fluff' that can be mistaken for a mould.

 On small trees with light infestations, it is possible to control woolly aphid by scrubbing the aphid colonies with a stiff-bristled brush.
-This should be done in spring or early summer before an extensive infestation has built up.
+This is best done in spring or early summer before an extensive infestation has built up.

 Woolly aphid has a number of natural enemies which help to keep it in check, although they are rarely effective enough to prevent damage occurring.
-They are eaten by some ladybirds, lacewings and hoverfly larvae, and they are also attacked by a parasitic wasp called Aphelinus mali.
-The parasitic wasp can sometimes be found in gardens, particularly those where little spraying is done.
+They are eaten by some ladybirds, lacewings and hoverfly larvae, and they are also attacked by a parasitoid wasp called Aphelinus mali.
+The parasitoid wasp can sometimes be found in gardens, particularly those where little pesticide spraying is done.
 It is fairly easy to recognise the parasite's presence, as parasitised aphids stop producing wax and become black.
-A circular hole can sometimes be seen in the aphid's upper surface where the adult parasite has emerged.
-If the parasite is found, it can be encouraged by limiting the use of pesticides, but often the parasite only occurs in worthwhile numbers in late summer after heavy infestations of the aphid have already developed.
+A circular hole can sometimes be seen in the aphid's upper surface where the adult parasitoid wasp has emerged.
+If the parasitoid is found, it can be encouraged by limiting the use of pesticides.

 Research indicates that earwigs on fruit trees can reduce aphid numbers and on fruit trees they do not cause damage.
 Providing shelters such as flower pots loosely stuffed with hay in trees can help increase numbers.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)